bweiler/Monte-Carlo-Analysis/README.md

-The law of large numbers states that individual random events converge on a set percentage based on reptition.
-For example, a coin toss will converge more and more perfectly on 50/50 with a greater number of trials.
+The law of large numbers states that individual random events converge on a set percentage through a large number of trials.

-This was also the motivation for Markov Processes, where the underlying probablities are not completely random.

-This application is a battle between two game characters with different parameters.
-One is more powerful with stronger attacks and greater health.
-The take turns attacking, using as many battles (rounds) as neccessary for one to perish.

-Since the parameters change based on distance bewteen them (far, middle - ranged, close - melee), three sets of parameters are simulated.

-For example, at 12" ranged attacks, the number of deaths converges approximatel-minmal at 100000 battles: Character 1 at 15.32%, and characater 2 at 7.66%

-Greater numnber of battles only refines in the percentage in the hundreths, with some variance.

-**Sample:**

-Monte Carlo Analysis of a fight between 1 Assault Intercessor (Bolt Pistol plus Chainsword) versus 1 Necron Warrior (Guass Reaper)<br>
-The D6 is simulated as random.randint(1, 6), the total Battles are 100000<br>
-NOTE: The percentage died and number of battles converge well enough at 100000 battles (simulations)<br>

-Within range but not less than half: 12 - 7 inches<br>
-15318 **Necron Died 15.32%** of total battles, average battles to kill 3.7<br>
-7655 **Marine Died 7.66%** of total battles, average battles to kill 5.7

-Within half range but not yet melee: 6 - 2 inches, Necrons can shoot twice<br>
-13718 Necron Died 13.72% of total battles, average battles to kill 2.6<br>
-17642 Marine Died 17.64% of total battles, average battles to kill 3.7

-Melee distance, Marines have chainsword, can attack twice<br>
-19606 Necron Died 19.61% of total battles, average battles to kill 3.3<br>
-6977 Marine Died 6.98% of total battles, average battles to kill 5.2
+For example, tossing a coin.
+The greater the number of tosses, the more the avaerge result will converge on 50/50.

+In combat gaming, parameters such as character health, attack power, number of attacks, aiming ability, distance, etc. create a probabilistic outcome.

+This application simulates a battle between two game characters, plus random dice rolls.
+After a large enough number of battles (trials), the win / loss percentages will converge.

+A practical use could be balancing characters for gameplay (challenging but not frustrating).

+The parameters for the characters change based on distance, i.e. ranged attacks (gun, arrow) versus melee attacks (sword, mace).

+In this case, three ranges are used.
+The ranges have different parameters, and this demonstrates how they change outcomes.
+A user can study parameters and develop a strategy.

+In testing, the number of trials to converge will be tradeoff of accuracy versus time or compute resources.

+**Sample Output:**